 — The New York Times Book Review

-Harry Gruyaert is renowned for his photographs of India, Morocco, and Egypt as well as of the west of Ireland, and for his use of color.
-He is a member of Magnum Photos, and his work has been exhibited widely.
+Harry Gruyaert is a Belgian photographer known for his images of India, Morocco, Egypt, and the west of Ireland and for his use of color.
+He is a member of Magnum Photos.
+His work has been published in a number of books, been exhibited widely, and won the Kodak Prize.

 Jean-Claude Carriere is a French novelist, screenwriter, actor, and Academy Award honoree.
 He was a frequent collaborator with Luis Bunuel on the screenplays of the auteur’s late films.